 This time, however, the militia commander, Major John Buttrick, ordered, “Fire, for God’s sake, fellow soldiers, fire!”

 And fire they did.
 The volley commenced with what poet Ralph Waldo Emerson later immortalized as “The Shot Heard Round the World.”
 With that shot, farmers, laborers, landowners, and statesmen alike brought upon themselves the sentence of death for treason.
 In the ensuing firefight, the British suffered heavy casualties.
 In discord, the Redcoats retreated to Concord proper and, after reinforcing their ranks, marched back toward Lexington.

-During the Concord retreat, British regulars took additional casualties during sporadic firefights.
-One of the most famous incidents was an ambush by the reassembled ranks of John Parker’s militia that has become known as Parker’s Revenge.
-The English were reinforced with 1,000 troops in Lexington, but the King’s men were no match for the Patriot ranks.
-The militia and minutemen inflicted heavy casualties upon the Redcoats along their 20-mile tactical retreat to Boston.
+During their Concord retreat, British regulars took additional casualties in sporadic firefights.
+The most notable of those was an ambush by the reassembled ranks of John Parker’s militia, which became known as Parker’s Revenge.
+Despite reinforcements when they returned to Lexington, the King’s men were no match for the Patriot ranks.
+The militia and minutemen inflicted heavy casualties upon the Redcoats along their 18-mile tactical retreat to Boston.